mrpbennett/TIL/javascript/react/star-rating.md

 ![cards](https://github.com/mrpbennett/TIL/blob/master/images/cards.png)

-### 1.
+### Step 1.

-First, we need to create an empty array of 5 items by adding the following: `[...Array(5)]` we then map over it.
-Giving us 5 stars which we will return.
+First, we need to create an empty array of 5 items by adding the following: `[...Array(5)]` which will take `(star, i)` as it's arguments we will then map over it.
+Giving us 5 items these items will be the star icon `<AiFillStar />` which we will return.

-### 2.
+### Step 2.

-We need to create an iterator so we can give our stars a value of 1 - 5. `const ratingValue = i + 1;` using 1 allows us to start our array at 1 instead of 0.
+We then need to create an iterator so we can give our stars a value of 1 - 5. `const ratingValue = i + 1;` using 1 allows us to start our array at 1 instead of 0.

-### 3.
+### Step 3.

-In our return statement, we have our icon which is imported from react-icons with a `color` prop.
+In our return statement, we have our icon which is imported from [react-icons](https://react-icons.github.io/react-icons/) with a `color` prop.
 We need to conditionally check if our `ratingValue` is greater than our `card.rating` to be able to produce the number of coloured stars we need.
 We do this by using an inline if-else with an conditional operator `condition ? true : false.`.

 Here we are comparing if `ratingValue` is greater than `card.rating` if true then produce grey stars if false produce teal stars.